picodata/tarantool-module/README.md

 crate-type = ["cdylib"]
 ```

-See https://github.com/picodata/brod for example of usage.
+See https://github.com/picodata/brod for example usage.

 ### Stored procedures

-Tarantool can call C code with modules, or with ffi, or with stored procedures.
+Tarantool can call Rust code via a plugin, from Lua using FFI, or as a stored procedure.
 This tutorial only is about the third
 option, Rust stored procedures.
-In fact the routines are always "C functions" but the phrase "stored procedure" is
+In fact Rust routines are always "C
+functions" to Tarantool but the phrase "stored procedure" is commonly used
-commonly used for historical reasons.
+for historical reasons.

 This tutorial contains the following simple steps:
 1. `examples/easy` - prints "hello world";